NexarDeveloper/nexar-examples-py/README.md

 A `NEXAR_CLIENT_ID` and `NEXAR_CLIENT_SECRET` environment variables are needed to be set in system properties as they are needed to run the script.

+## Regionalization

+The design_regionalization.py example uses multiple queries that initially takes the user token as an input for the first query, then a second query takes another user input to choose a Nexar server that is located geographically close to an Altium 365 workspace.

+`python design_regionalization.py`

+Once the script is executed, it will request an input for the token to make requests to the API.
+Once the token is provided, the query returns the name of the location and the Url.
+It will then display each possible location with an index as well as an input prompt.
+The user then needs to input the index assigned to the location they want to request to.
+The purpose of this part of the script is to reduce latency (faster queries).
+After the user provides an index value, the script sends the second query to the location chosen by the user.